-When you got arrested for an offense, regardless of its weight, you will need to undergo the normal arrest procedures, and one of them is taking a mugshot.
+When you got arrested for an offense, regardless of its severity, you will need to undergo the normal arrest procedures, and one of them is taking a mugshot.
 A mugshot is your identification photo in full face and profile angles, while you hold a black placard with your name on it.
-This identification photo is used by the police officers for your charge’s references and book registration and is considered a public information.
+This identification photo is used by police officers for future reference and to book your registration with the court and is considered a public information.

-Although several national arguments were brought up about publicizing a mugshot, this photo is still a public property to date and should be accessible to anyone without your permission.
-That said, your mugshot along with others, are not only made available with the Jailhouse database and public sources like websites.
+Although several national arguments have been brought up about publicizing a mugshot, this photo is still public property and should be accessible to anyone without your permission by law.
+That said, your mugshot along with others, are made available in the Jailhouse database and public sources like websites.

 Is Your Mugshot a Life Punishment?

 Since it’s public, it can end up anywhere from tabloids, TV stations, bulletin boards, and all over the internet.
-Imagine how stigmatizing and embarrassing this can cause you, your family, and most especially your kids.
-You can even try to ask Mr. Google about you, and don’t be surprised to find your arrest information from the top searches, which usually came from the mugshot websites.
-It does not matter as to whether your case has been dismissed or not, as once your mugshot has been taken, it is now a public property.
+Imagine how stigmatizing and embarrassing this is for you, your family, and most especially your kids.
+You can even try to search Google, and don’t be surprised to find your arrest information among the top searches, which usually came from mugshot websites.
+It does not matter whether your case has been dismissed or not, once your mugshot has been taken, it is now public property.

-No matter how frustrating to know that your mugshots are view able by anyone, even if your case has been dismissed or the court has found you innocent, don’t lose hope.
+No matter how frustrating it is that your mugshots are view able by anyone, even if your case has been dismissed or the court has found you innocent, don’t lose hope.

 There are a number of ways to take your mugshot down, what’s important is that you know two things:

 NO, your mugshot isn’t necessarily a life punishment.

 YES, you can take your photo down from the public eyes.

 You can file a Petition to Expunge, which is technically a request to have your record sealed and removed from public access, through the state’s Justice Department.
 You will need to file the paperwork for the petition to the court and it may take several steps to complete.